-Visible Light Communication, sometimes also referred to as “LiFi" uses standard off-the-shelf visible light LEDs to transmit data using the visible light spectrum.
+What is Visible Light Communication - LiFi?
+Visible Light Communication (VLC), sometimes also referred to as “LiFi", uses standard off-the-shelf visible light LEDs to transmit data using the visible light spectrum.
 VLC is receiving strong attention from the designers of the 5G networks and beyond.
-VLC can enable new pervasive wireless systems in the context of Internet of Things.
+VLC can enable new pervasive wireless systems in the context of the Internet of Things.